XTLS/Xray-docs-next/docs/en/config/inbounds/dokodemo.md

-# Dokodemo-Door
+# Tunnel(Dokodemo-Door)

-Dokodemo door (Anywhere Door) can listen to a local port and forward all incoming data on this port to a specified server's port, achieving the effect of port mapping.
+Tunnel, formerly known as dokodemo-door, listens on multiple local ports and forwards all incoming data through an outbound to a specified server port, achieving the effect of port mapping.

 ## InboundConfigurationObject